 whether the package will work, or that insufficient testing has occurred for

 - The package version will not work on the arch.
 This could be caused by badly written code (for example, non-64-bit or endian clean code), relying upon particular hardware (for example, a BIOS querying tool would not work on non-BIOS architectures) or binary only packages.

-not worth trying to test on unlisted arches.
-For example, a binary-only package
+are not worth trying to test on unlisted arches.
+For example, a binary-only

 KEYWORDS="-* ppc x86"

 that it will not work on other arches, whereas the latter implies that it has